jrtabash/ishlang/docs/specification.md

   <body_expression>)
 ```

+### Notes
-Loop over each element in a container.
+- Loop over each element in a container
-Container can be a string, array, hashmap or range.
+- Container can be a string, array, hashmap or range
-The <var> variable is read-only and cannot directly modify the container.
+- The <var> variable is read-only and cannot directly modify the container

 ### Example - sum array elements
 ```